If we playfully consider blockchain as the “it girl” of Web3, we’re curious to know — how does she do it all? The secret: layers.

 Nischal Shetty, co-founder of Shardeum, an Ethereum-based layer 1 network that uses dynamic sharding to achieve linear scalability, shares a similar approach.
 In this version of the database partitioning technique, each node holds a different address range with a significant overlap between the address sets assigned to their respective nodes.
 But what sets Shardeum apart is its ability to combine a number of transactions to be processed as one and deliver fast finality while sharding, Shetty said, ensuring that each node added to the network immediately helps increase the transaction rate per second.

-Another option: removing the need for consensus from blockchains altogether.
+Another option is to remove the need for consensus from blockchains altogether.

-“So removing [the consensus mechanism] is not yet possible,” he said.
-Still, Trouw is convinced that it’s a matter of when, not if.
+“So removing [the consensus mechanism] is not yet possible,” Trouw said.
+Still, he is convinced that it’s a matter of when, not if.
 “Accomplishing security through cryptography instead of consensus is the fusion energy that will give crypto unlimited scale.”